 Grade E (Poor): 0

-Figure 1 Assessment of intratumoral human epidermal growth factor receptor 2 heterogeneity.
-Assessment of intratumoral human epidermal growth factor receptor 2 (HER2) heterogeneity was conducted from at least two different portion of the same tumor, and more than three biopsy specimens were obtained from each portion.
-Homogeneity was defined as all assessed portion showed HER2 positivity, and heterogeneity was defined as tumor with any of those portions did not show HER2 positivity.
+Figure 1 Assessment of intratumoral HER2 heterogeneity.
+Assessment of intratumoral HER2 heterogeneity was conducted from at least two different portions of the same tumor, and more than three biopsy specimens were obtained from each portion.
+Homogeneity was defined by all assessed portions showing HER2 positivity, and heterogeneity was defined as a tumor with any portions that did not show HER2 positivity.
 HER2: Human epidermal growth factor receptor 2.

 Figure 2 Patient flow chart.
-Human epidermal growth factor receptor 2 (HER2) positivity was observed in 127 (16.3%) of 776 patients with metastatic or unresectable adenocarcinoma.
-After exclusion of 39 patients for the listed reasons, HER2 homogeneity was observed in 65 (Homo group) and HER2 heterogeneity was observed in 23 (Hetero group) respectively.
+HER2 positivity was observed in 127 (16.3%) of 776 patients with metastatic or unresectable adenocarcinoma.
+After exclusion of 39 patients for the listed reasons, HER2 homogeneity was observed in 65 (Homo group) and HER2 heterogeneity was observed in 23 (Hetero group).
 HER2: Human epidermal growth factor receptor 2.

-Figure 3 Clinical response for patient with or without intratumoral human epidermal growth factor receptor 2 heterogeneity.
+Figure 3 Clinical response for patients with or without intratumoral human epidermal growth factor receptor 2 heterogeneity.
 Tumor shrinkage (left) and clinical response (right) was evaluated by RECIST ver.
 1.1 for 58 patients who have measurable metastatic lesions.
-Overall response rate was 79.5% in Homo group, which was significantly higher than that in Hetero group (35.7%, P = 0.002).
+ORR was 79.5% in the Homo group, which was significantly higher than that in the Hetero group (35.7%, P = 0.002).
 CR: Complete response; PR: Partial response; SD: Stable disease; PD: Progressive disease; ORR: Overall response rate (CR plus PR).

-Figure 4 Overall survival and Progression free survival with or without intratumoral human epidermal growth factor receptor 2 heterogeneity.
+Figure 4 OS and PFS with or without intratumoral human epidermal growth factor receptor 2 heterogeneity.
 Kaplan-Meier curves of OS (left) and PFS (right) in both groups was shown with the median follow-up of 18.5 mo (range, 4.7-88.0 mo).
-Median survival time and median progression free survival time in the Hetero group were significantly worse than those in the Homo group.
-MST: Median survival time; HR: Hazard ratio; CI: Confidence interval.
+MST and median PST in the Hetero group were significantly worse than those in the Homo group.
+MST: Median survival time; HR: Hazard ratio; CI: Confidence interval; OS: Overall survival; PFS: Progression-free survival.

-Figure 5 Overall survival of HER2 score and intratumoral human epidermal growth factor receptor 2 heterogeneity.
-MST for the Homo group with human epidermal growth factor receptor 2 (HER2) 3+ was longest (28.2 mo), followed by Hetero group with 3+ (14.6 mo), Homo group with 2+ (12.9 mo) and Hetero group with 2+ (7.2 mo).
-MST: Median survival time; HR: Hazard ratio; CI: Confidence interval.
+Figure 5 Overall survival by HER2 score and intratumoral HER2 heterogeneity.
+MST for the Homo group with HER2 3+ was longest (28.2 mo), followed by Hetero group with 3+ (14.6 mo), Homo group with 2+ (12.9 mo) and Hetero group with 2+ (7.2 mo).
+MST: Median survival time; HR: Hazard ratio; CI: Confidence interval; HER2: Human epidermal growth factor receptor 2.

 Table 1 Patients’ demographic information